-*Approximate amount (all international students are required to have health insurance).
+* Approximate MBA cost amount (all international students are required to have health insurance).

-According to Economist rankings of Full-Time MBA programs, the Broad MBA is #1 for percentage increase on pre-MBA salary, four years in a row.
+According to Economist rankings of Full-Time MBA programs, the Broad MBA is #1 in the Big Ten for percentage increase on pre-MBA salary.

 The Broad Full-Time MBA program awards more than $2.6 million in competitive, merit-based fellowships and graduate assistantships each year to first- and second-year MBA students.